GStreamer/gstreamer/markdown/additional/design/probes.md

 To do this, the source pads of the decoders is blocked so that no events or buffers can escape and we don’t interrupt the stream.

-When all of the dynamic pad are created (no-more-pads emitted by the branching point, ie, the demuxer or the queues filled) and the pads are blocked (blocked callback received) the pipeline is completely prerolled.
+When all of the dynamic pads are created (no-more-pads emitted by the branching point, ie, the demuxer or the queues filled) and the pads are blocked (blocked callback received) the pipeline is completely prerolled.